Home

 In the business of art, we all have something to share.
 We all deserve to be heard.

-With fierce loyalty to movement and physical theater as an art form, Debora’s extensive performance background spans ballet, modern dance and tap.
-After becoming Hatha yoga certified, mindfulness and overall well being greatly influence her approach to the arts.
-Debora has fostered a growing vision of traditional and experimental exceptionalism from voice-overs to theater acting, choreographic theatre direction and production, from cabaret to variety, from feature films to short films.
-Debora is the founder of Group.BR – NY’s only Brazilian theater company, an award winning ensemble and her insatiable appetite for the arts lead her to be co-founder of Nettles Artists Collective (NAC), a Latina-based collective which have received multiple awards and nominations for original work.
+With fierce loyalty to movement and physical theater as an art form, Debora’s extensive performance background spans ballet, modern dance, and tap.
+After becoming Hatha yoga certified, mindfulness and overall well-being greatly influenced her approach to the arts.
+Debora has fostered a growing vision of traditional and experimental exceptionalism from voice-overs to theater acting, choreographic theatre direction, and production, from cabaret to variety, from feature films to short films.
+Debora is one of the co-founders of the award-winning Group Dot BR – NY’s only Brazilian theater company, an award-winning ensemble, as well as one of the co-founders of Nettles Artists Collective (NAC), a Latina-based collective that has received multiple awards and nominations for original work.

-In the realm of avant-garde performance, she participated in the opera U with the Klingon Terran Research Ensemble from Holland held at the Watermill Center residency program and Tropiezos, directed by Enrique Pardo in Santiago Chile at Universidad Mayor.
-Debora’s credits as a theater director include The Serpent by acclaimed playwright Nelson Rodrigues in honor of his Centennial in 2011 as well as Infinite While It Lasts in honor of Vinicius de Moraes’ Centennial in 2013 and 2014 which was nominated for an Innovative Theater Awards 2013 for Outstanding Choreography/Movement as well the International Brazilian Press Award for best show.
+In the realm of avant-garde performance, she participated in the opera “U” with the Klingon Terran Research Ensemble from Holland held at the Watermill Center residency program and Tropiezos, directed by Enrique Pardo in Santiago Chile at Universidad Mayor.
+Debora’s credits as a theater director include The Serpent by acclaimed playwright Nelson Rodrigues in honor of his Centennial in 2011 as well as Infinite While It Lasts in honor of Vinicius de Moraes’ Centennial in 2013 and 2014 which was nominated for an Innovative Theater Awards 2013 for Outstanding Choreography/Movement as well as the International Brazilian Press Award for best show.

 Debora proudly directed and co-produced Apple of My Eye (Menina dos Meus Olhos), the first professionally produced play written and performed by an artist with Down syndrome, Tathiana Piancastelli.
 Apple of My Eye received a prestigious invitation to present at UNICEF in honor of National Down Syndrome Day and received a Brazilian International Press Award 2016 (BIPA) for Best Theatrical Production.
 She is also the director for Bother Line, a one-woman show created and performed by Gio Mielle which premiered at Punto Space and had a run at The Tank in NYC.
-Debora directed a performance of Episode #10 (Wondering Rocks) of Ulysses by James alongside fellow NAC members at the Mathew Gallery Multidisciplinary Ulysses Exhibition in partnership with Montez Press Magazine.
+Debora directed a performance of Episode #10 (Wondering Rocks) of Ulysses by James Joyce alongside fellow NAC members at the Mathew Gallery Multidisciplinary Ulysses Exhibition in partnership with Montez Press Magazine.

 As Seen In